ndabas/pico-setup-windows/docs/tutorial.md

 ## Uninstalling

-Open the _Apps and Features_ section in Windows Settings, then select _Raspberry Pi Pico SDK v1.4.0_.
+Open the _Apps and Features_ section in Windows Settings, then select _Raspberry Pi Pico SDK &lt;version&gt;_.
 Click the _Uninstall_ button and follow the prompts.